Seamless Alignment and Integrated Learning Support

 The SAILS Field Coordinators are the backbone of the SAILS initiative.
 They are the liaisons between the community colleges and high schools.
 This partnership is the most critical element to the SAILS program.
 Each community college will support the high schools in its service region with the implementation of the program.
 The student support network includes both the college and high school faculty members who will be working together to ensure student progress, learning, and success.
 The Field Coordinator provides technical, content and logistical support to both the college and the high school team members.
 Teamwork is the foundation of SAILS, and by having professionals from the community colleges and high schools work together, the project will continue to benefit thousands of students in Tennessee.

-SAILS is accepted in replacement of Learning Support/Remedial math classes at community colleges.
+SAILS is accepted in replacement of Learning Support/Remedial math classes at community colleges and many universities (see the SAILS College Acceptance document).
 Your completion will be documented in a statewide database that is accessible to all Tennessee state community colleges and universities.

 Please call the SAILS Office at 615-365-1518, so we can verify your completion in SAILS.
 We can share this information with a representative of your college and answer any questions they may have.